 Loss balance extinguished is the loss balance extinguished on transition from a QC or LAQC.
-If it includes foreign losses please call us on 0800 377 774 to make sure they are accounted for correctly.
+If it includes foreign losses please contact us to make sure they are accounted for correctly.

 Prior years' deductions is the total amount of deductions for extinguished losses allowed in previous income years for all persons with a share in the partnership, or an effective look-through interest in the LTC.
 If this is the first year deductions have been claimed for extinguished losses, the amount will be zero.